 DEATH METAL GRANDMA follows 97 year old Holocaust survivor Inge Ginsberg's final attempt at being recognized as a Death Metal Singer by auditioning for America’s Got Talent.
 Inge redefines what it means to grow old and reminds us it's never too late to try anything.

-DEATH METAL GRANDMA premiered at SWSX in 2018.
+DEATH METAL GRANDMA premiered at SWSX in 2018 and recently selected as a New York Times Op-Doc.

 Hot Docs Film Festival - Toronto, Canada